By Shakti Parwha Kaur

 One story I read when I was a child told about a beautiful princess who was held prisoner in a tower.
 She gained her freedom by guessing the name of her captor.
 (It was "Rumplestilskin,” in case you've forgotten.)

-The scientific use of sound to affect consciousness is called Mantra Yoga.
-Next to breathing (necessary for any endeavor, the use of Mantra is the most important aspect of the practice of Kundalini Yoga.
+The scientific use of sound to affect consciousness is called Mantra Yoga, or Naad Yoga.
+Next to breathing, the use of Mantra is the most important aspect of the practice of Kundalini Yoga.

 "Man" means mind.
 "Tra" means to tune the vibration (just as one tunes the strings of a guitar).
 Mantra is a sound current which tunes and controls mental vibration.
 It is the "directive psyche," a word or words, combinations of syllables, which help focus the mind.
 Such words have enormous power.